 But what happens if you change or cancel a ticket?
 Or if you move up your flight to get home earlier?
 These are easy things to do with MVP Gold elite status since there are no change fees.

 In fact, you can send a quick email to Alaska Airlines (or call them) with the information about the flight in question and ask that the upgrade be returned to you.
-You could cite the exact upgrade code if you have it, but I usually just provide the confirmation code and flight number it was applied to.
+You could cite the exact upgrade code if you have it, but I usually just provide the original confirmation code and flight number.

 Alaska has a pretty dire sounding warning that suggests you won’t get your upgrade back.
 Something along the lines of “if you cancel this flight, the upgrade will not be returned to you.”
 That’s actually intended as a warning to non-elite members; they are called Gold Guest Upgrades, after all.
 The upgrade will not be returned to the guest, but it can be requested by the member who originally earned it.
-Looking at the page with your remaining valid Gold Guest Upgrades, the language is more permissive.
+The code will be redeposited after a manual request to be used again (either by the elite member or by another of their guests).

 Upgrade Expiration May Be Extended